guru9/jollyJet/docs/tests/products/step4.2-list-products-usecase-test.md

-      √ should apply category filter when provided (1 ms) √ should apply search filter when provided (2 ms) √ should apply isActive filter when provided (1 ms) √ should apply isInWishlist filter when provided (1 ms) √ should apply valid priceRange filter when provided √ should not apply invalid priceRange filter (1 ms) √ should handle multiple filters simultaneously (2 ms)
+      √ should apply category filter when provided (1 ms) √ should apply search filter when provided (2 ms) √ should apply isActive filter when provided (1 ms) √ should apply isWishlistStatus filter when provided (1 ms) √ should apply valid priceRange filter when provided √ should not apply invalid priceRange filter (1 ms) √ should handle multiple filters simultaneously (2 ms)